osism/ansible-collection-services/roles/cgit/README.rst

 **Operator Variables**

-.. zuul:rolevar:: operator_user
+.. zuul:rolevar:: cgit_operator_user
    :default: dragon

 The user which will own the configuration directory and handles with Docker.

-.. zuul:rolevar:: operator_group
+.. zuul:rolevar:: cgit_operator_group
    :default: operator_user

 Group from the user which will own the configuration directory and handles with Docker.